tonethar/IGME-330-Spring-2020/exams/midterm-dom-review.md

 <hr><hr>

 1. Given a page that has a &lt;button> with an `id="button1"`, write JS code to attach a click event to the button.
-When the button is clicked, the function should print "I was clicked"
+When the button is clicked, the function should print "I was clicked" to the console.

 <hr>